ULHPC/tutorials/gpu/openacc/OpenACC-Tutorial/README.md

 * compilation: ```pgcc -fast -Minfo=all -ta=tesla -acc Hello_World.c```
-      - Compiler will give already much info, what do you see?
+      - The compiler will already give much info; what do you see?

 ```